TheJelmega/prog-lang/design/README.md

 ### 15.2.1.
 Precendence order [↵](#152-user-defined-precedence-)

-The item can decide which precedences must come before and after the new precedence, this can be defined by the `higher_than` and `lower_then` fields and refer the the name of the precendences.
+The item can decide which precedences must come before and after the new precedence, this can be defined by the `higher_than` and `lower_than` fields and refer to the name of other precendences.
-The value given to `higher_tan` must have a lower precedence than the item given to `lower_then`, and may not be the same.
+The value given to `higher_than` must have a lower precedence than the item given to `lower_than`, and may not be the same.

 It is allowed to have precedences form a non-linear precedence relation, but if 2 operators of different precendences that don't have a linear relation are used, they must be explicitly parenthesized, or this will result in a compilation error.